 The Vice Chancellor for Student Affairs or their designee may deny the appeal or grant the appeal in whole or in part and shall issue a written decision simultaneously to both parties within 7 days of the decision describing the result of the appeal and the rationale for the result.
 The notice shall specify that the decision of the Vice Chancellor for Student Affairs or their designee is final and that no further appeals are permitted.

-Procedures for appeals involving complaints against student respondents alleging Title IX sexual harassment are found in the Student Conduct Code and in the Procedures for Alleged Violations of Part B (Title IX) of the UIS Sexual Misconduct Policy by Employees on the Sexual Misconduct Complaint Resolutions Procedures website.
+Procedures for appeals involving complaints against student respondents alleging Title IX sexual harassment are found in Appendix A of the Student Conduct Code.

 Complaints against Student Respondents Alleging Sexual Misconduct other than Title IX Sexual Harassment